I blew into a Tostitos bag and it told me to call an Uber

 Next, I knock back about a half ounce of whiskey and try the bag again.
 This time it glows red, with an additional display showing an Uber coupon code and a big notice reading "Don't drink and drive."
 I am totally OK with taking instructions from a bag of Tostitos.

 The unusual prototype bags came out of a partnership with Mothers Against Drunk Driving and ride service Uber.
-While the Party Safe bags aren't available to the general public, specially marked regular Tostitos bags found at the store will give snackers a coupon for $10 off an Uber ride in the US on Super Bowl Sunday on February 5.
+While the Party Safe bags aren't available to the general public, specially marked regular Tostitos bags found at the store will give snackers a coupon for $10 off an Uber ride in the US on Feb.
+5, Super Bowl Sunday.
 This is meant to encourage people who've been drinking at Super Bowl parties to get home in a safe manner.

 I give the bag 10 minutes off and then try it again.
 I get a green light.
 I pop another half ounce of whiskey down the hatch and it screams red again.
 It definitely does a good job of noticing a fresh dose of alcohol.